mensah-j/portfolio/math/pair-free/description.md

 finished: false
 ---

-We investigate domino tilings in two dimensions and determine geometric and topological conditions which force tilings to contain specified substructures.
-In particular, for a special class of regions in the two-dimensional lattice, we derive a bound on the number of flippable pairs and "windmill-shaped" substructures a tiling must contain.
-Finally, we extend the result to three dimensions.
+We investigate domino tilings in two dimensions and determine geometric conditions that force tilings to contain certain substructures.
+In particular, for a special class of regions in the square lattice, we derive an inequality involving the number of flippable pairs and "windmills" contained in a tiling.
+Finally, we extend the result to the three-dimensional cubic lattice.